furkanyldz0/CargoSimulationACO/README.md

 </p>

 ---
+The project was developed in Unity.
+The city, vehicle and tree models were made by me using Blender.

-If you have any questions about project, contact me via linkedin (furkanyldz0).
+If you have any questions about the project, contact me via linkedin (furkanyldz0).